JmercyA/CAPSTONE-PROJECT-GROUP-3/README.md

 - Recommendations based on EDA.

 Jurisdictions should therefore invest more in human behaviour change strategies in order to reduce occurrence of accidents and their severity.
 The may include pedestrian and driver sensitization on road use, fines and penalties on risky behaviours and structuring driver courses and /or refresher courses to emphasise on safe road use.

+- Application to Public Safety: Use predictions to inform proactive measures like targeted safety campaigns during high-risk periods (e.g., Fridays, peak hours) and locations prone to broadside collisions.
+Equip emergency responders with severity predictions for optimized resource allocation.